 - Supported Account Types: Any options will work, pick whichever suits your organization best.

-- Redirect URI: Click the dropdown and Public Client/Native (mobile and desktop) then enter the following URI: https://login.microsoftonline.com/common/oauth2/nativeclient
+- Redirect URI: Click the dropdown and Web then enter the following URI: https://login.microsoftonline.com/common/oauth2/nativeclient

 - Once the application is complete, you'll be redirected to that Applications home page.
 You'll be able to see the ClientID and TenantID from this page.
 Take note of those IDs as we will need them later.

-- Lastly, Select API Permissions from the left navigation.
+- Next, Select API Permissions from the left navigation.
 And select Grant admin consent for "EXAMPLEDOMAIN.ad" (in this example below we see addigy.ad)

 4. Populate Application settings under Addigy Identity policy settings

-Now that we have our Tenant ID and Client ID we are ready to populate the Azure information over into the Addigy Identity Policy Settings.
+Now that we have our Tenant ID, Client ID, and Client Secret, we are ready to populate the Azure information over into the Addigy Identity Policy Settings.

 Let us navigate back to Addigy Console and finish where we left off on step 2:

-- Add in the Tenant ID and Client ID
+- Add in the Tenant ID, Client ID, and Client Secret

 - Configure any additional settings such as Background and Logo.